core-wg/oscore-groupcomm/draft-ietf-core-oscore-groupcomm.md

 The ID Context parameter (see Sections 3.3 and 5.1 of {{RFC8613}}) in the Common Context SHALL contain the Group Identifier (Gid) of the group.
 The choice of the Gid format is application specific.
 An example of specific formatting of the Gid is given in {{gid-ex}}.
 The application needs to specify how to handle potential collisions between Gids (see {{ssec-gid-collision}}).

-### Counter Signature Algorithm ## {#ssec-common-context-cs-alg}
+### Signature Algorithm ## {#ssec-common-context-cs-alg}

-Counter Signature Algorithm identifies the digital signature algorithm used to compute a counter signature on the COSE object (see Sections 3.2 and 3.3 of {{I-D.ietf-cose-countersign}}), when messages are protected using the group mode (see {{mess-processing}}).
+Signature Algorithm identifies the digital signature algorithm used to compute a counter signature on the COSE object (see Sections 3.2 and 3.3 of {{I-D.ietf-cose-countersign}}), when messages are protected using the group mode (see {{mess-processing}}).
 This parameter is immutable once the Common Context is established.

 The EdDSA signature algorithm and the elliptic curve Ed25519 {{RFC8032}} are mandatory to implement.
 If elliptic curve signatures are used, it is RECOMMENDED to implement deterministic signatures with additional randomness as specified in {{I-D.mattsson-cfrg-det-sigs-with-noise}}.

-### Secret Derivation Algorithm ## {#ssec-common-context-dh-alg}
+### Pairwise Key Agreement Algorithm ## {#ssec-common-context-dh-alg}

-Secret Derivation Algorithm identifies the elliptic curve Diffie-Hellman algorithm used to derive a static-static Diffie-Hellman shared secret, from which pairwise keys are derived (see {{key-derivation-pairwise}}) to protect messages with the pairwise mode (see {{sec-pairwise-protection}}).
+Pairwise Key Agreement Algorithm identifies the elliptic curve Diffie-Hellman algorithm used to derive a static-static Diffie-Hellman shared secret, from which pairwise keys are derived (see {{key-derivation-pairwise}}) to protect messages with the pairwise mode (see {{sec-pairwise-protection}}).
 This parameter is immutable once the Common Context is established.

 For endpoints that support the pairwise mode, the ECDH-SS + HKDF-256 algorithm specified in Section 6.3.1 of {{I-D.ietf-cose-rfc8152bis-algs}} and the X25519 curve {{RFC7748}} are mandatory to implement.